DiGa66/terraform-provider-croccloud/website/docs/r/vpc.md

 layout: "aws"
 page_title: "aws_vpc"
 description: |-
-  Provides a VPC resource.
+  Manages a VPC.
 ---

 # Resource: aws_vpc

-Provides a VPC resource.
+Manages a VPC.
 For more information, see the documentation on [VPC][vpc].

 ## Example Usage